ngshaohui/pyclara/[WIP] version_control.md

 Services such as Github, Gitlab, Gitbucket provide an interactive way to store and view the data we have version controlled using `git`.

-They both have underlying mechanisms that rely on `git` to function, with your snapshots hosted on their services (similar to a cloud service).
+They both have underlying mechanisms that rely on `git` to function.

+Provides remote storage to host your snapshots hosted on their services (similar to a cloud service).

-The user is also required to use `git` to function with these services.
+The user is also required to use `git` to interact with these services.

 ### VSCode `git`

 VSCode automatically detects if a `.git/` folder exists in the current project directory.

-If a file has been changed, it is marked by the file explorer in orange and appends a M (modified) to the back of the filename.
+If a file is changed, it is marked by the file explorer in orange and appends a M (modified) to the back of the filename.

-If a file has been added, it is marked by the file explorer in green and appends a U (untracked) to the back of the filename.
+If a file is added, it is marked by the file explorer in green and appends a U (untracked) to the back of the filename.

 #### Summary tab